christinavaldesera-gif/402.467_Applied-GIS-Fundamentals/labs/lab_01.md

 - For `Pumps`:
   - On the `Layers panel` right-click on the Pumps layer > `Properties` > `Symbology`.
 Choose Single Symbol from the drop down menu at the top.
 Set a uniform symbol for the pumps, adjust the size to make it more visible.
 Click `Apply` and `OK` to see your changes
 - For `Cholera_Deaths`:
   - Go to `Symbology` tab as mentioned above and choose Graduated this time.
-Then, choose Count as the value, select a Symbol, the Color and the Size of your preference and press Classify.
+Then, choose Count as the value, select a circular symbol and for Method choose Size and press Classify.
 For Mode you can leave the default option.
 Click `Apply` and `OK` to see your changes
+- For `City_Blocks`:
+  - `Properties` > `Symbology` > Graduated.
+Set value to the deaths field, classify with a yellow-to red ramp choropleth effect. `Apply` and `OK`

 > ❓**Question:** Click to see the answer
 <details>
   <summary>Why use graduated symbols here?</summary>

-  Graduated symbols show the different numbers of cholera cases at each location.
-This helps you find clusters with higher case counts, which might suggest closeness to a contaminated source.
+  Graduated symbols show the range of deaths at each city block.
+This helps you find clusters with higher deaths, which might suggest closeness to a contaminated source.
   </details>

-- For `City_Blocks`:
-  - `Properties` > `Symbology` > Graduated.
-Set value to the deaths field, classify with a yellow-to red ramp choropleth effect. `Apply` and `OK`

 5️⃣ **Create Maps**
 - Customize your results.
 Go to `Project` > `New Print Layout` and add a title.
 Select the `Add Map` icon and drag a rectangle on the canvas.
 Also `Add Legend`, `Add Scale Bar` and `Add North Arrow`. `Add Label` for title, your name and student number